nimudebi/CSCI3280_2023_Group2/README.md

 # CSCI3280_2023_Group2
 This is the group project of CSCI3280 group 2, 2023-2024 sem 2, CUHK.

-This project is contributed by the following people:
+This projecthas been contributed by the following people:
 NIU Chenyu	1155173880
 QIN Jiantong	1155191496
 WANG Yitian	1155173881